ritwik3856/AIPlanetAssignment/frontend/README.md

 ## Steps

-Setup the backend server also and start it to make it work.
+Setup the backend server also to make it work.

 `cd frontend`